Understanding Chromosomes: Structure, Facts and Differences

 As an illustration, if the entire DNA molecule in a human cell was stripped of its histones, it would have a length of about 6 feet or the equivalent of 1.8 meters.

-See also difference between perfume and cologne
+See also difference between molecular and ionic compounds

 In order for an organism or living being to grow and function properly, cells must continue to divide.
 The purpose is to be able to replace old damaged cells with new cells.
 During the process of cell division, it is important that the DNA remains intact and evenly distributed among the other cells.